Energy Perfomance Certificate/EPC Nationwide Service

 How long does it take?

 An Energy Performance Certificate survey takes on average anywhere from twenty minutes, for a studio apartment, to an hour for larger family homes.
 The main determining factor is the size of the property but the layout of the property is also a factor.
 Commercial, or Non-Domestic surveys can take considerably longer with some large commercial buildings taking a full day or even longer.
-Please note: Time does not affect your EPC Certificate cost.
+Note: Time does not affect your EPC Certificate cost.